 We want you to make finding the right product as easy as putting on your pants in the morning.

-So, you’ve decided to join the growing revolution of people using cannabidiol (CBD) for relief and support with anxiety, arthritis, pain, menopause symptoms, insomnia, and other health issues.
+So, you’ve decided to join the growing revolution of people using cannabidiol (CBD).
 Now comes the truly hard decision: oils, tinctures, topicals, vaporizers, edibles… Which is best for you?
 And how much should you take?

 If you’re overwhelmed by the wide variety of CBD products, you are not alone.
 Each method delivers CBD to your body in a different way, which affects what it can be used for and how often you’ll want to take it.
 Adding to that confusion is the fact that each of our bodies responds differently to CBD, meaning there is no one-size-fits-all recommendation.
 That’s why we’ve put together a guide to help you design a cannabinoid treatment plan that fits your individual health goals — whether you’re choosing your first CBD product, or just optimizing your current routine.